samhollingsworth/samhollingsworth.github.io/index.md

 **Computer Science Tutor, Self-Employed** May – August 2018
 - Taught Computer Science students about Object Oriented Programming, data structures, sorting algorithms, and time & space complexity

-**Construction Worker, Blanchard Construction Company** May – August 2015, 2016
+**Construction Worker, Blanchard Construction** May – August 2015, 2016
 - Constructed a 3 story house with a team of 10, became an expert in painting indoor and outdoor surfaces

 # Projects